Information for ESRC award holders

 Transferring your research

-If you wish to transfer your research to a different institution you will need to request prior approval from LSE via the Financial Support Office.
+If you wish to transfer your research to a different institution you will need to request prior approval from LSE and ESRC.
+There is more information on the PhD Academy web pages.
+Please also discuss this with the Financial Support Office

 Funding your writing up period